 One of the most difficult things to deal with for self-employed individuals who are looking to refinance their mortgage is when it comes to proving their income.
 Because certain entrepreneurs may not get a regular paycheck, proving that they have a dependable income source may be next to impossible.
 With banks taking a much closer look at applicants than ever before, it may seem like an impossible task.

 The first thing to understand is that the new standards have made it difficult not just for self-employed individuals, but for just about everyone across the board.
 Lenders are required to make sure that borrowers meet minimum debt to income ratios and that they have the ability to pay back whatever loans they qualify for.
-Even lenders that have traditionally been quite favorable the first time homebuyers and self-employed individuals, such as the FHA, are required to meet stricter guidelines than ever before.
+Even lenders that have traditionally been quite favorable the first time homebuyers with bad credit and self-employed individuals, such as the FHA, are required to meet stricter guidelines than ever before.

 What this means for self-employed people is that it is more important than ever before for them to provide the proper documentation when applying for a home loan or when interested in refinancing their current mortgage.
 Limited documentation can make it virtually impossible for self-employed applicants to get the refinancing that they are interested in.
 With this in mind, entrepreneurs and individuals who work for themselves would be well advised to take a little time to track down all the necessary tax forms or payroll information that they will be required to submit to a lender so they are prepared initially rather than finding themselves scrambling to find the proper paperwork once the application has already begun.